Honey Cake (Pain D’Epices a ma facon)

 |1/2 tsp||Baking soda|

 - Preheat your oven to 350F.
-Line a medium loaf pan with parchment paper.
+Line two medium loaf pans with parchment paper.

 - Whisk your wet ingredients in a large bowl.
 Sift the dry ingredients over the wet and whisk until just combined.